Machi Koro

 Machi Koro (街コロ, machi koro) is a tabletop city-building game designed by Masao Suganuma, illustrated by Noboru Hotta, and published in 2012 by the Japanese games company Grounding, Inc. Players roll dice to earn coins, with which they develop their city, aiming to win the game by being the first player to complete a number of in-game landmarks.
 Machi Koro has been published in eleven languages, with the U.S version being published by IDW Games and Pandasaurus Games.

 Machi Koro received multiple awards upon its release, and there have been two major expansions.
 A standalone game based on the same mechanics, Machi Koro Bright Lights, Big City, was released in 2016, and a legacy variant was released in 2019.

 Gameplay

 Players assume the role of the mayors of small towns and are tasked with building their towns, attempting to become the first player to complete four major landmarks.
 On their turn, players roll one or two dice, earning coins when buildings, referred to as establishments, are activated (when the dice roll matches the card's activation number and it is on an appropriate turn for the card color).
-Each player's turn consists of three phases: dice roll, collecting income (from cards which are activated) and construction, which includes other income-producing establishments and landmark cards.
+Each player's turn consists of three phases: dice roll, income (collecting coins from activated cards) and construction, which includes other income-producing establishments and landmark cards.

 There are five types of establishment cards, each with their own color and characteristics: